 Hive internal tables vs external tables

-For more information, see HDInsight: Hive Internal and External Tables Intro.
+For more information, see the Hive Internal and External Tables Intro blog post.

-The following HiveQL statements will project columns onto delimited data that is stored in the wasbs:///example/data directory:
+The following HiveQL statements project columns onto the

 In the previous example, the HiveQL statements perform the following actions:

 set hive.execution.engine=tez;: Sets the execution engine to use Tez.
 Using Tez instead of MapReduce can provide an increase in query performance.
 For more information on Tez, see the Use Apache Tez for improved performance section.

 This statement is only required when using a Windows-based HDInsight cluster.
 Tez is the default execution engine for Linux-based HDInsight.

 DROP TABLE: If the table already exists, delete it.

 CREATE EXTERNAL TABLE: Creates a new external table in Hive.
 External tables only store the table definition in Hive.
 The data is left in the original location and in the original format.